magento/devdocs/src/marketplace/sellers/copy-paste-detector.md

 ## What testing is for

-Only original extensions may be listed at [Magento Marketplace](https://marketplace.magento.com/).
-If the submitted extension contains a lot of code fragments from Magento or another extension available at Magento Marketplace this is considered plagiarism and extension publication is rejected.
+Only original extensions can be listed in the [Magento Marketplace](https://marketplace.magento.com/).
+If the submitted extension contains a lot of code fragments from Magento or from another extension available in the Magento Marketplace, the extension submission is rejected on the grounds that the content is plagiarized.

 ## When testing is done